AC3D: Analyzing and Improving 3D Camera Control in Video Diffusion Transformers: Method

 \subsection{Base model~(\vdit)}

-Following Sora~\cite{Sora}, most modern foundational video generators use the diffusion framework~\cite{DiffusionModels,DDPM} to train a large-scale transformer~\cite{Transformer} in the latent space of a variational autoencoder~\cite{VAE,LatentDiffusion} to generate videos from text descriptions.
-We adopt the same design and, for a base video model, pre-train an \paramcount-parameters Video DiT model~\cite{DiT} with 32-blocks of 4,096 hidden dimensionality for text-to-video generation in the latent space of CogVideoX~\cite{CogVideoX} $16$-channels $4{\times}8{\times}8$-compression autoencoder with the rectified flow diffusion parametrization~\cite{RecFlow}.
-We use the T5~\cite{T5} encoder to produce text embeddings, which are passed into \vdit\ via cross-attention.
+Following Sora~\cite{Sora}, most modern foundational text-to-video generators use the diffusion framework~\cite{DiffusionModels,DDPM} to train a large-scale transformer~\cite{Transformer} in the latent space of a variational autoencoder~\cite{VAE,LatentDiffusion}.
+We adopt the same design and, for a base video model, pre-train an \paramcount-parameter Video DiT model~\cite{DiT} with 32 blocks of hidden dimension 4,096 for text-to-video generation.
+We use the rectified flow diffusion parametrization~\cite{RecFlow} and learn in the latent space of CogVideoX~\cite{CogVideoX} (using an autoencoder with a $16$-channel output and compression factors of $4{\times}8{\times}8$ in the temporal and spatial dimensions).
+The T5~\cite{T5} encoder produces text embeddings, which are passed into \vdit\ via cross-attention.
 We train our base model on a large-scale dataset of images and videos with text annotations, with resolutions ranging from $17{\times} 144 {\times} 256$ to $121 {\times} 576{\times}1024$.
-Such design is fairly standard and followed by many existing works with little deviation~\cite{MovieGen,CogVideoX,LuminaT2X,OpenSora}, and we describe our particular architectural and training setups in detail in~\cref{supp:impl-details}.
+This design is fairly standard and followed by many existing works with little deviation~\cite{MovieGen,CogVideoX,LuminaT2X,OpenSora}; we describe our specific architectural and training setup in detail in~\cref{supp:impl-details}.